wwang93/CCRC_Mapping_JS/README.md

 `pre-county-population.R` is used to create fake “demand” side data, which is US county level population data from tidycensus package.

-## Wei update the app on Feb 18th.
+## Wei update the app Weekly.

-UI_app.R and www/mapbox-script.JS are main files for the app.
+app.R and www/mapbox-script.JS are main files for the app.

 APP website：https://ed-analytics.shinyapps.io/CCRC_Mapping_JS/